 High School Workshop Descriptions (pdf file HSWorkshopDescriptions)

 High school students will pick five workshops.
 They will be assigned to two-three.
 Workshops will be assigned based on selections on the registration form.

 As MASC is a student-empowered organization, the majority of workshops and roundtables will be written and facilitated by trained students.
 We believe that peer to peer teaching is a great technique used in student leadership that allows everyone involved to get the most out of the topic in question.

 Registration for Selected Workshop Presenters: Cost is $15 for certified student presenters who are selected to be workshop presenters for this event.
 Note: School advisors are asked to register selected workshop presenters along with the rest of their school’s delegation.
-If a presenter’s school is not sending a delegation, registration still needs to be done by the advisor following the same registration instructions.
-Simply indicate that Mrs. Crawford will be the “Attending Advisor.”)
+If a presenter’s school is not sending a delegation, registration still needs to be done by the advisor following the same registration instructions, and simply indicate that Mrs. Crawford will be the “Attending Advisor.”

 After the registration opens and you have reviewed this page and all of the PDF attachments listed below, then advisors may register their school students.